| |

 grow standard varieties too, but these heirlooms (in the same class as

 heritage animals) are what make our CSA fun and flavorful.
-We enjoy
+We

-share program; it’s a way of life.
+just a garden share program; it’s a way of life.

-agriculture is not only good for the farm and the farmer, it’s good for
+for the farm and the farmer, it’s good for the consumer and the

-the consumer and the environment as well … For centuries, consumers have
+environment as well … For centuries, consumers have been using their

-salt solution, and battery-farm chicken, you are supporting ecologically
+battery-farm chicken, you are supporting ecologically unstable

-can't do it without you.
+do it without you.

 |